cncf/tag-env-sustainability/governance/lead-proposal-process.md

 The process of endorsing and selecting individuals will consider the following factors to ensure both the need for proper community representation and the necessary technical expertise:

+* Active engagement in the community
+* Length of engagement in the community
+* Existing body of work
+* Justification provided during nomination
+* Geo diversity
 * Gender diversity
 * Company diversity
-* Geo diversity
 * Number of nominations from different companies, people, regions for a single individual
-* Existing body of work
-* Justification provided during nomination

 In case there are no individuals expressing interest in taking up leadership positions, an evaluation process for the TAG / working group or project archival may be initiated, as [outlined by the TOC](https://github.com/cncf/toc/blob/main/tags/cncf-tags.md#retirement).